hyperdevs-team/mini-kotlin/README.md

 org.gradle.caching=true
 ```

-## How to verify this change
+## Verification
-The multi-registry implementation can be verified inside this repository without relying on an external host app:
+The isolated local-registry model can be verified inside this repository without relying on an external host app:

 ```bash
 ./gradlew :mini-common:test